ViktorHJ/02476_project1/README.md

 >
 > Answer:

 We started out with the basic cookiecutter template, that contained (somewhat) empty files for data loading, model, training, evaluation as well as many other folders and files.
 We filled these basic files out, and got the basic functionality of our project working.
-However, when we wanted to add the API functionality, we had to create a file called fetch_model, which would download a model from W&B and store it locally, so that the API could access it.
+However, when we wanted to add the API functionality, we had to create a file called `fetch_model.py`, which would download a model from W&B and store it locally, so that the API could access it.
 This was one deviation, and the other was that in the basic template, all tests were lumped together in a single test folder.
 To work more in accordance with the course material, we created seperate folders for testing the API, as well as the performance/load-tests.

 ### Question 6